The Ins and Outs of APUs

 By Jack Roberts

 Over the past decade or so, a lot of things have changed in trucking.
 One of the most problematic for long-haul fleets is the proliferation of anti-idling laws that have sprung up in every state and in Canada.
-The initial push for these laws came from communities wanting to control both noise and air pollution.
+The initial push for these laws came from communities wanting to Idle Free Untitled 1control both noise and air pollution.
 But a third component – rising diesel prices – has made fleets view what used to be an annoyance as a viable method for controlling fuel and maintenance costs.

 But no matter what fuel prices do, exhausted drivers still need comfortable cab environments where they can relax and rest after long days behind the wheel.
 For that, sleepers need power – and with the primary diesel out of the picture, other options have come into play for fleets.